 How to get started with classes?

 We have a Foundation four-class series which introduces the key principles of Pilates on the reformer and is a prerequisite for all group classes.
-Alternatively, you may start with our Jump Start program which includes three 1-on-1 Private sessions for a personalized introduction to Pilates and five Level 1 classes.
+Alternatively, you may start with our Jump Start program which includes three 1-on-1 Private classes for a personalized introduction to Pilates and five Level 1 Group classes.
 This Jump Start program is offered one-time only to first time clients.
 If you have an injury, are short of time, or prefer personalized training, Private one-on-one sessions may be a more effective way for you to reach your goals.

 What do I wear?